You might be wondering if your contraception can affect your AMH result.

 If my hormonal contraceptive could possibly affect my AMH, why would I test?

-WHEN’s Egg Count Check is a screening tool to assess if you are currently at risk of running out of eggs early.
+WHEN’s Egg Count Check identifies if you are currently at risk of running out of eggs early.
 This is important reproductive health information because if you are, knowing sooner puts you in the best position to keep your fertility options open.
 Even though your current or recent (within 3 months) use of hormonal contraception could temporarily lower your AMH, testing is still valuable.
 Here’s why:

-1. If your result comes back “in-range” or higher:
+1. If your result comes back “in-range” or higher, there are two possibilities:

-- Or, your hormonal contraceptive did lower your AMH, meaning your true result is actually higher.
+- Your hormonal contraceptive did lower your AMH, meaning your true result is actually higher.

-- Or, your hormonal contraceptive did lower your AMH and a retest would return a higher result, possibly moving you out of the "low" range.
-You’ll need need to wait 3 months after stopping your hormonal contraceptive to retest and determine which one it is.
+- Your hormonal contraceptive did lower your AMH and a retest would return a higher result, possibly moving you out of the "low" range.

 So, testing while your AMH might be affected by your hormonal contraceptive can still confirm that you're not currently at risk of running out of eggs early.
 Just keep in mind that if your result does come back "low", further investigation may be necessary.